ekankaka/viremictimepredicteR/README.md

 - weighted fraction of polymorphic sites (WFPS).
 Available but not recommended for viremic time prediction.
 - WFPS at third codon positions only (WFPS_codons).

-Note: *WFPS and WFPS_codons are available but not recommended for viremic time prediction*.
+Note: *WFPS and WFPS_codons are available but not recommended for viremic time prediction.
+They are included here for comparison, if needed.*
 In these cases, variants and errorthreshold must be specified.
  For example:
 - variants = c("A","C","G","T","-"),